dipranjan/dsinterviewqns/_build/html/_sources/intro.md

 This book does not cover the topics in depth, it covers just enough to get you ready for the interview.
 The assumption here is that the person using it is already familiar with the topic and is here to brush up on the same.
 Additonal resources for someone eager to explore the topic in depth is added.

-This book IS AND ALWAYS WILL BE a work in progress.
-The book gets updated weekly with new sections, more questions and richer content, so please keep visiting back.
+This book **IS AND ALWAYS WILL BE** a work in progress.
+The book gets updated weekly with new sections, more questions and richer content, so please keep visiting.

 If this has helped you in any way please feel free to contribute.